GoogleChrome/kino/src/api/04-enhancements/12-background-fetch-api.md

 });
 ```

-**Note:** In case one or more of the downloaded files can't be fetched or when the user actively aborts the download operation, a `backgroundfetchfailure` or `backgroundfetchabort` respectively is going to be triggered instead.
+**Note:** In case one or more of the downloaded files can't be fetched or when the user actively aborts the download operation, a `backgroundfetchfailure` or `backgroundfetchabort` respectively will be triggered instead.

 ## Tracking progress